 Not all smartphones have the speaker quality or volume levels to make your stereo envious.
 These two issues—along with poor speaker placement—can get in the way of you enjoying the sound.
 Here are a few tips to help you improve sound quality and increase volume on Android.
 You can try a speaker booster or volume booster app, but plenty can be improved with a little audio know-how.

-Jump to a solution
+Jump to a solution:

 - Check your settings

 - Know your speaker placement

 - Check if your case is blocking a speaker

 You could optimize your Android audio experience through the settings.
 Not all Android UIs have this feature, however, so it won't work for everyone.
 If your device has it, the procedure is easy, though.
 And once you've done it for the first time you will be able to quickly enhance your audio settings in the future.

 For Samsung devices you need to plug in whichever audio device you want to use (if you're using one) and do the following: